-In accordance with Government Auditing Standards, we have also issued our report dated February 18, 2015 on our consideration of the District's internal control over financial reporting, and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 18, 2015 on our consideration of the Carrollwood Recreation District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.
-In accordance with the Rules of the Florida Auditor General, we have also issued our management letter dated February 18, 2015.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Carrollwood Recreation District's internal control over financial reporting and compliance.
+In accordance with the Rules of the Florida Auditor General, we have also issued our management letter dated December 18, 2015.